What do these lumber fractions mean? 4/4, 5/4, 6/4, 8/4, 10/4, 12/4

 We’ve decided to stock surfaced lumber.

-Here are pictures of each lumber thickness to help you out (left column shows each with a ruler, the right column without):
+Here are pictures of each lumber thickness to help you out: